Lviv bid for the 2022 Winter Olympics: History

 On 27 May 2010, President of Ukraine Viktor Yanukovych stated during a visit to Lviv that Ukraine "will start working on the official nomination of our country as the holder of the Winter Olympic Games in Carpathians".
 Ukraine's only previous experience in hosting Olympic events was during the 1980 Summer Olympics hosted by Moscow, when, as part of the Soviet Union, Ukraine held several football matches in Kyiv.

-In September 2012, government of Ukraine approved a document about the technical-economic substantiation of the national project "Olympic Hope 2022".
-This was announced by Vladyslav Kaskiv, the head of Ukraine´s Derzhinvestproekt (State investment project).
-The organizers announced on their website venue plans featuring Lviv as the host city and location for the "ice sport" venues, Volovets (around 185 km from Lviv) as venue for the Alpine skiing competitions and Tysovets (around 130 km from Lviv) as venue for all other "snow sport" competitions.
-By March 2013 no other preparations than the feasibility study had been approved.
+In September 2012, the government of Ukraine approved a document about the technical and economic feasibility of the national project "Olympic Hope 2022".
+This was announced by Vladyslav Kaskiv, the head of Ukraine's Derzhinvestproekt (state investment project).
+The organizers announced venue plans on their website featuring Lviv as the host city.
+The "ice sport" venue Volovets (around 185 km from Lviv) was proposed as the venue for the Alpine skiing competitions, and Tysovets (around 130 km from Lviv) as the venue for all other "snow sport" competitions.
+By March 2013 no preparations other than the feasibility study had been approved.

-On 24 October 2013, session of the Lviv City Council adopted a resolution "About submission to the International Olympic Committee for nomination of city to participate in the procedure for determining the host city of Olympic and Paralympic Winter Games in 2022".
+On 24 October 2013, the Lviv City Council adopted a resolution "About submission to the International Olympic Committee for nomination of city to participate in the procedure for determining the host city of Olympic and Paralympic Winter Games in 2022".

 On 5 November 2013, it was confirmed that Lviv was bidding to host the 2022 Winter Olympics.
 Lviv would host the ice sport events, while the skiing events would be held in the Carpathian mountains.
 This was the first bid Ukraine had ever submitted for an Olympic Games.

-On 30 June 2014, the International Olympic Committee announced "Lviv will turn its attention to an Olympic bid for 2026, and not continue with its application for 2022.
+On 30 June 2014, the International Olympic Committee announced that "Lviv will turn its attention to an Olympic bid for 2026, and not continue with its application for 2022.
 The decision comes as a result of the present political and economic circumstances in Ukraine."

 Ukraine's Deputy Prime Minister Oleksandr Vilkul said that the Winter Games "will be an impetus not just for promotion of sports and tourism in Ukraine, but a very important component in the economic development of Ukraine, the attraction of the investments, the creation of new jobs, opening Ukraine to the world, returning Ukrainians working abroad to their motherland."

 Lviv was one of the host cities of UEFA Euro 2012.